ValOfficial/testtest43/README.md

 # How to download

 Download the .rar file, extract it using winrar.
-It should ask you for the password, it is 2024.
-Then run the Cheat Engine.exe file it should ask you for another code.
-The code is 2024.
-Then you should be all set.
+It should ask you for the password, it is 2024 and then you should be all set.

 # I dont have winrar